 I think practising yoga poses slowly and consciously, just as I teach here on Forceful Tranquility, does enhance sleep quality.
-I believe that happens in addition to the effect of meditating in poses.
-This is because yoga exercises can trigger relaxation in a different way than purely mental techniques.
+I believe this happens in addition to the effect of meditating in poses.
+That is because yoga exercises can trigger relaxation in a different way than purely mental techniques.

 My experience from periods of intense practice and from leading yoga and meditation retreats is that a combination of yoga poses, yogic breathing exercises and meditation significantly reduce the need for sleep.